Drop shadow

 9.6 Bluline has a personal data retention and destruction policy and procedure in place, which documents the types of record or information we hold, what we use it for, and how long we intend to keep it.
 In summary:

-• Upon leaving we will keep your personal data for 7 years after last treatment date.
+Upon leaving we will keep your personal data for 7 years following your leaving date.
 This is due to having up to 6 years to make a civil claim for negligence or simple claims in contract.

 9.7 Bluline periodically reviews the personal data we hold, and erases or anonymises it, when we no longer need to process it.